-In 2010, sales of advertising represented approximately 4% of our total revenues.
+In 2011, sales of advertising represented approximately 4% of our total revenues.
 We receive revenues from the sale of local advertising on satellite-delivered networks such as MTV®, CNN® and ESPN®.
 In any particular market, we generally insert local advertising on up to 40 channels.
 We also provide cross-channel advertising to some programmers.
+In addition, we sell advertising on our Internet portal, Charter.net.
+In most cases, the available advertising time is sold by our sales force, however in some cases, we enter into representation agreements with contiguous cable system operators under which another operator in the area will sell advertising on our behalf for a percentage of the revenue.
+In some markets, we sell advertising on behalf of other operators.

-In 2010, we began deployment of Enhanced TV Binary Interchange Format ("EBIF") technology to set top boxes in select service areas within our footprint.
+We deployed Enhanced TV Binary Interchange Format ("EBIF") technology to set top boxes in select service areas within our footprint.
 EBIF is a technology foundation that will allow us to deliver enhanced and interactive television applications and enable our video customers to use their remote control to interact with their television programming and its advertisements.
 EBIF will enable our customers to request such items as coupons, samples, and brochures from advertisers and also will enable advertisers to reach audiences in new ways.

 From time to time, certain of our vendors, including programmers and equipment vendors, have purchased advertising from us.
-For the years ending December 31, 2010, 2009 and 2008, we had advertising revenues from vendors of approximately \$46 million, \$41 million, and \$39 million, respectively.
+For the years ending December 31, 2011, 2010 and 2009, we had advertising revenues from vendors of approximately \$51 million, \$46 million and \$41 million, respectively.
 These revenues resulted from purchases at market rates pursuant to binding agreements.